Stokes matrices for confluent hypergeometric equations: The Stokes matrices for the unramified confluent hypergeometric equation

 \subsubsection{Ambiguity respecting the Jordan decomposition}

-The representatives $(S_+,S-) $ in \eqref{eq:SJordan1} are determined up to the base change of Definition \ref{def:equivrel}.
+The representatives $(S_+,S_-) $ in \eqref{eq:SJordan1} are determined up to the base change of Definition \ref{def:equivrel}.
 We want to describe a normal form.
-A natural requirement is to allow the freedom of choosing a different representative of the Jordan normal form in the formal monodromy in the following sense.
+A natural requirement is to fix the Jordan form of the representative of the formal monodromy.
+Let us introduce the following notion. \begin{definition} A base change $(S_+,S_-) \mapsto (AS_+A^{-1},AS_-A^{-1}) $ for some $A \in \Delta_{0, \rglambda} $ as in Definition \ref{def:equivrel} is called \emph{adapted to the Jordan form} if its block $A_{0,0} \in \GL_{n-1}(\C) $ respects the decomposition